xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

 There you have it.
-A complete IF parser/translator, in  19 lines
+A complete `IF` parser/translator, in  19 lines
 of code.

 Give it a try now.
 Try something like `aiblcede`.

 Did it work?
-Now, just  to  be  sure we haven't broken the ELSE-less
+Now, just  to  be  sure we haven't broken the `ELSE`-less
 case, try `aibece`.

-Now try some nested IF's.
+Now try some nested `IF`'s.
 Try anything you like,  including some
 badly formed statements.
 Just  remember that `e` is not a legal
 "other" statement.